EFL - ESL activities and games for 'there is' and 'there are'

 This old place

-In this ESL writing activity, the students are going to help you to write a description of the classroom on the board.
-Elicit most of the vocabulary and language by pointing to the different objects:
+The students are going to help you to write a description of the classroom on the board.

 There are fifteen students in the class.